alexMcosta/narkwhal/README.md

 ### Feature Roadmap

 #### Minor features
-- Add the ability to scour some or all regions
 - Add the ability to scour some or all accounts
 - Add flag for either choosing specific id's or all EBS volumes
 - Cache session to cut on calls